Last Updated on 5th December 2020 by Sophie Nadeau

 I can never resist taking a photo of pretty staircases.
-And of course, when I visited the Tulip Stairs in Greenwich for the first time, I couldn’t help but take a quick snap (or two! or three- but, shh!)…
+And of course, when I visited the Tulip Stairs in the Queen’s House, Greenwich for the first time, I couldn’t help but take a quick snap (or two! or three- but, shh!)…

-Located in the Grand Queen’s House in the heart of Greenwich (more commonly known for being the site of Greenwich Mean Time), the twisted spiral staircase of the Tulip Stairs date all the way back to the 17th century.
+Located in the Grand Queen’s House in the heart of Greenwich (more commonly known for being the home base of Greenwich Mean Time and the location where the line is located), the twisted spiral staircase of the Tulip Stairs date all the way back to the 17th century.
 Not only is a walk up (or down) this spiralling feat of geometry a real step back in time, it is also a chance to encounter the paranormal…

 Queen’s House, Greenwich: A step back in time